itisusama-writer/writing-research/story/chapters/chapter-1.md

 Syed Hussain Ali Bukhari glanced at them, his expression grim.
 "We'll find out soon enough," he replied, turning back to his task with a determined look.

-"Strange, isn't it?"
-Syed Hussain Ali Bukhari muttered to Faheem Zawar, the IT Administrator.
+"Odd, isn't it?" murmured Syed Hussain Ali Bukhari to Faheem Zawar, the IT Administrator.

-Faheem replied with a nervous laugh, "More than strange.
-Haunted, they say."
+"Haunted, they say," Faheem replied with a nervous chuckle.

 Syed adjusted another camera, his face serious.
 "Did you hear about the last place this painting was displayed?" he asked quietly.